biocore/qadabra/README.md

 The differential rank plots of each tool are plotted as `<tool_name>_differentials.svg`.
 A heatmap of the pairwise Spearman correlation among all pairs of tools is available as well.
+We also generated interactive plots to help compare the ranks of different microbes from the tools.
+`figures/pca.html` generates a PCA plot of all the microbes, showing the concordance and discordance of results as well as the contribution of the tools.
+You can use the `figures/rank_comparisons.html` webpage to dynamically explore the relationship between pairs of tools.
 The `upset` subdirectory contains [UpSet](https://doi.org/10.1109%2FTVCG.2014.2346248) plots comparing the features from each tool.

 Finally, the `roc` subdirectory contains ROC plots of all tools at each percentile of features.